-If you'd like to know more about the different types of outsourcing, check out this post.
+If you'd like to know more about the different types of outsourcing, check out our guide to build a solid foundation for software development.
 It covers outsourcing methods and the pros and cons you can expect.

 Both of these options require you to approach your software development project with specific considerations in mind.
 Here's how you can make offshore software development work for your next project.

 How to choose between offshore and nearshore software outsourcing services

 If you go entirely offshore, be sure to make accommodations for the time zone and cultural differences.
 This will reduce or eliminate any overlap in remote and home team work schedules.
 These differences are manageable but can take time to adapt.
 Some of your team members will likely have to shift their hours to minimize communication delays.
 Leaders need to both understand and support these schedule modifications.

 Nearshore remote teams in the Americas and Europe, on the other hand, can generally offer a nearly complete workday overlap.
 That simplifies real-time synchronization and collaborative problem-solving.

 4 Key concepts to focus on when working with outsourcing software development companies